 Our publisher's line of iBooks designed for the Apple iPad,

-launched in 2012, includes adult non-fiction titles and
+launched in 2012, includes our non-fiction title, Everest: High Expectations.

 This iBook is now available for $9.99 in the Apple iTunes Bookstore

 A Press Package is available at this link.

 The story of two Canadian climbing expeditions told by summiteers Pat Morrow (1982) and Sharon Wood (1986).

 In 1982, a team of Canada’s best climbers left for the Himalaya, intent on establishing a new route on Mount Everest.
 Within a month, four people were dead, and half the team made the difficult decision to leave.
 Although the much-reduced team managed to salvage the expedition by putting two Canadians and four Nepalis on top via the South Col route, their mission was incomplete.

 Those who retreated went on to make mountaineering history in 1986.
 Not only did they establish a new route on Everest without Sherpa support, (the West Ridge from Tibet to the Hornbein Couloir) but put the first North American woman (only the 6th woman ever, and still the only woman to climb Everest by a new route) on top.
 Despite seven attempts by strong teams using Sherpas, their route has yet to be repeated.

 On the occasion of the 30th anniversary of Canada’s first expedition to Mount Everest, this is the untold story of how the combined efforts of these two teams placed Canada on the international mountaineering map.
 Their expeditions were among the last to attempt ascents of Everest by fair means.
 Both authors make candid observations on how their lives were affected by the experience and offer frank assessments of the change in climbers’ attitudes and standards on the mountain today.